civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(7)** The Minister may refuse to issue, renew or amend a licence or permit if

-    doing so is likely to create a risk to public health or public safety, including the risk of cannabis being diverted to an illicit market or activity;
+    **the issuance, the renewal or the amendment** is likely to create a risk to public health or public safety, including the risk of cannabis being diverted to an illicit market or activity;

     there are reasonable grounds to believe that false or misleading information or false or falsified documents were submitted in, or in support of, the application;